aavanzyl/ngx-tiny/README.md

 ## Development
 #### Build
 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-This will run in Prod mode for distrubution building.
+This will run in Prod mode for distribution building.

 #### Serve
 Run `ng serve` to serve the project for docs development.